langer-jaros/learning/shell/shell.md

 # Rename file1 as file2 and check if not overwriting
 mv -i file1 file2

+# Create new directory and put everything in
+mv ./!(dir1) ./dir1/

 # Remove file
 rm file
 # Remove directory (recursively with all files)